 July 8, 2017

-She defended me from my sisters, spoke up for me in school, she provided for me, she comforted me and protected me, she chased after neighbor boys who picked on me because I was the youngest in the neighborhood when I was about five years old.
+She defended me from my sisters, spoke up for me in school, provided for me, comforted me, and protected me.
+She chased after neighbor boys who picked on me because I was the youngest in the neighborhood when I was about five years old.

-Mom disciplined me pretty good too but not enough, she laughed with me, and let me tell her anything on my mind, and I mean anything!
+Mom disciplined me pretty well, too but not enough, she laughed with me and let me tell her anything on my mind, and I mean anything!

 Mom Had Some Special Ways About Herself!